 Fira and Oia are the two major tourists towns of Santorini.
-Fira, the capital of Santorini is the cultural and commercial center and is a bit touristy and Oia with a laid back experience in the north of Santorini is best known for its breathtaking sunset views and the picturesque villages with a quiet and calm atmosphere.
+Fira, the capital of Santorini is the cultural and commercial center and is a bit touristy and Oia with a laid back experience in the north of Santorini is best known for its breathtaking sunset views and the picturesque cobblestone alley exuding a tranquil aura.

-To visit Santorini, the best options are flight or a ferry from Athens.
+We were visiting the Greek capital Athens and visiting Santorini was easier for the options of both flight or a ferry from Athens.
+Santorini airport is only 10 minutes ride from the town of Fira.
 We chose to travel by ferry which was a different experience altogether.
-Sailing amidst the never ending blue expanse, the sound of waves crashing and the fresh chilled air to respire gives you an immense feeling of rejuvenation.
+Sailing amidst the never-ending blue expanse, the sound of waves crashing and the fresh chilled air to respire gives us an immense feeling of rejuvenation.

 We embarked the ferry early morning around 7 am from Piraeus port in Athens.
 We had booked the tickets for the ferry online and collected the tickets early morning from their office at the port.
 To reach Piraeus port, you can either book a taxi or choose to travel through the metro.
 Metro line 1 (green line) serves you to the Piraeus port and as soon as you come out of the station you will see the port.
 (Gates E5 and E6).

 Ferries are definitely time-consuming we reached the Athinios port in Fita at around 12 in the noon.